 There are applications which can remind you to take both short and long breaks – short breaks are usually under a minute, just time for you to shake out your wrists and look away from the screen, where long breaks are 5-10 minutes for getting up and stretching and moving totally away from the computer where possible.

 Generally these applications are very configurable and some offer fancier functions such as guiding you through body-friendly break exercises or offering a way to postpone a break for a short amount of time.
 Here are some that I have had good luck with using:

 Make sure that your work area is arranged as ergonomically as possible.
 This will reduce strain on all parts of your body including wrists, arms, shoulders, neck, and back.
 Simply rearranging the height of your monitor or keyboard, for example, can make a huge difference in comfort.

-It is a little more difficult for laptop users to arrange their space ergonomically, but it is still possible to make improvements.
+It is a little more difficult for laptop or mobile device users to arrange their space ergonomically, but it is still possible to make improvements.
 Here it is some information about optimal ergonomics for desktop and laptop computer users: